NazgulCoder/RadminVPN-Helper/README.md

 netsh int ipv6 set teredo enterpriseclient netsh interface teredo set state servername=win1910.ipv6.microsoft.com
 ```
+-Reset Internet Settings will reset IPs, DNS, WinSock etc... <br/>
 -Error 1603 Fixer will launch the Microsoft Troubleshooting tool to fix .msi packages from being installed or uninstalled <br/>
 -Disable WinDefender (it won't kill WinDefender but will just help you shutting it down in case you have issues with RadminVPN) <br/>
 -Cleaner will delete some junk temp files to help fixing your issues with RadminVPN <br/>
+-Uninstaller will call the wmic command to execute a full uninstall of .msi packages

 ### Tips
 Indeed it is strongly recommended to still follow the official guides from RadminTech Support on the official Discord. <br/>